-One consequence of the oscillatory behavior of the minimal center-to-center dependence of the interparticle coupling that has to be accounted for when designing a sensor based on amorphous arrays of dielectric nanoresonators is the nonlinear relation between $n_d$ and the wavelength shift.
-If $n_d$ changes are small, the sensitivity is linear.
-However, for larger index changes verification of the linearity may be required.
-To illustrate this we define the local sensitivity as $\partial\lambda/\partial n_d|_{n_d}$ and study this property for selected $n_d$s as a function of $l_{cc}$ for a fixed $n_{sub}=1.45$.
+A further consequence of the oscillatory behavior of the minimal CC dependence of interparticle coupling is a nonlinear relation between $n_d$ and the wavelength shift.
+If $n_d$ changes are small, the sensitivity is linear, however, not for large index changes.
+We illustrate this via the local sensitivity as $\partial\lambda/\partial n_d|_{n_d}$ and study this property for selected $n_d$ as a function of $l_{cc}$ for a fixed $n_{sub}=1.45$.
 The results are plotted in Fig. \ref{fig:sensing}c.
 In general, the observed local sensitivities are close to the average value (plotted also in Fig. \ref{fig:sensing}b).
 However, for $CC\ge2.5$, for which near-field effects have decayed, a substantial spread of the sensitivity values is observed, indicating the nonlinear dependence of the wavelength shift vs the refractive index of the environment.
 The effect is especially pronounced close to sensitivity minima.